KonanM/tser/README.md

 By provoding a function ```members()``` to iterate over the types we can now use SFINAE along with the detection idiom to detect how a type should be serialized.
 The printing of types is realized with the static ```_memberNames``` field.
 ## Limitations
-* Only supports default constructible types, which members have to be either move or copy assignable
+* Only supports default constructible types
 * Uses a macro to be able to reflect over members of a given type
 * No support for ```std::variant``` (unless trivially copyable)
-* Currently it's not possible to add parsing of custom types that don't follow STL convections via free operators
-* Needs a recent compiler
+* Needs a recent compiler (constexpr std::string_view)

 ## Compiler support
 See also https://godbolt.org/z/fmnm7r